Loading...

 6.11 Maternity/Paternity Leave

-If an employee plans to return to the Companies a leave of not more than 12 weeks may be granted.
+If an employee plans to return to Barrington School a leave of not more than 12 weeks may be granted.
 It is not considered a break in service.
 This leave is without pay.

 6.12 Separation from Employment